What is occupational therapy?

 The goal of occupational therapy is for each resident to become independent and relearn their daily activities.
 Occupational therapy will maximize each patient’s ability to participate in work related, leisure, and social activities of daily living.

-Our in-house therapy team provides a stable, day to day therapist to patient relationship for occupational, speech and physical therapy.
 Find out more about other therapies or click here to find a facility near you.